3 (company): Italy

+Separately-owned

 United Kingdom

 Three UK launched as the UK's first commercial video mobile network on 3 March 2003, the day that 3G services went live across the country, and handsets went on sale later that month.
 On 9 December 2004, Three announced that it was the first network to meet its regulatory requirement of 80% population coverage in the UK.

-Three operates 3G, 4G and 5G services, and maintains a national roaming agreement with EE to provide 2G services where 3G is unavailable (until 2006, Three partnered with O2 for these services).
+Three operated 3G, 4G and 5G services, and had a national roaming agreement with EE to provide 2G services where 3G was unavailable (until 2006, Three partnered with O2 for these services).
 2G fallback coverage was largely dropped as 3G became ubiquitous.
 On 24 March 2015, Three announced its intention to acquire the UK operations of Spanish operator O2 for £10.25 billion but a year later, the EU Commission blocked the takeover.

 Three's first retail stores (branded 3Store) opened at the same time as the network launched, in London's Oxford Street and Kensington High Street, and at the Birmingham Mailbox.
-Three's handsets and contracts are also sold by mobile telephony chains and independents throughout the UK, as well as online retailers.
+Three's handsets and contracts were also sold by mobile telephony chains and independents, as well as online retailers.
 In 2005, an expansion of the 3Store portfolio saw stores opened in larger malls throughout the UK, such as the Bluewater shopping centre, and The Mall at Cribbs Causeway near Bristol.
-On 24 October 2006, Three announced that it had purchased 95 high street shops from O2 and The Link.
-Three's UK division is owned entirely by CK Hutchison Holdings.

-In June 2023, it was announced that, subject to regulatory approval Vodafone UK and Three UK will merge to create Britain's biggest mobile network, with Vodafone owning 51% and CK Hutchison Holdings owning 49% of the new service.
-The merger received antitrust approval from the UK Competition and Markets Authority in December 2024, and is expected to close in the first half of 2025.
+In October 2006, Three announced that it had purchased 95 high street shops from O2 and The Link.
+Three's UK division was owned entirely by CK Hutchison Holdings.
+In June 2023, it was announced that, subject to regulatory approval Vodafone UK and Three UK would merge to create Britain's biggest mobile network, with Vodafone owning 51% and CK Hutchison Holdings owning 49% of the new service.
+The merger received antitrust approval from the UK Competition and Markets Authority in December 2024, and VodafoneThree was established in June 2025.

+In May 2026, CK Hutchison agreed to sell their 49% stake to Vodafone Group for £4.3bn, subject to regulatory approval, to allow Vodafone Group to become the sole owner of VodafoneThree.
+The transaction completed on 30 July 2026.